plone/training/docs/volto_customization/teaser_variations.md

 `data.href` contains the catalog brain properties which are requested via `selectedItemAttrs`.
 CreationDate is one of them.
 Notice we are using formatDate from Volto helpers which is used to parse date into respective formats on the basis of locales.

-Finaly render it conditionally on the basis of data.creationDate
+Finally render it conditionally on the basis of `data.creationDate`

 ```{code-block} jsx
 {